Criticality in Dynamic Arrest: Correspondence between Glasses and Traffic

 Important insight into the dynamic arrest of glasses comes from kinetically constrained models (KCMs), a class of discrete models with stochastic dynamics that are used to describe the glassy behavior and increasing relaxation time scales in supercooled liquids~\cite{KCMreview}.
 As the defining ingredient, KCMs have a kinetic constraint that allows local activity only if a local condition is met.
 These models provide some evidence that indeed the dynamic slow-down is the manifestation of a dynamic critical point~\cite{biroli,glassT0transition} in the limit $T\to 0$.

 A constraint analogous to those in KCMs exists in traffic flow: cars can accelerate only if the distance to the car in front is sufficiently large.
 A well-studied model that incorporates a number of basic dynamical properties of real traffic is the Nagel-Schreckenberg (NS) model~\cite{NS}, a lattice-gas-like model with discrete position, time, and velocity.
-It allows for stochastic fluctuations in the velocities of the individual cars, controlled by the probability $\pp$ that reflects the drivers' individual freedom to adjust their speed.
-The NS model describes the formation of traffic jams, and there has been much discussion regarding the (non)existence of a sharp phase transition between free-flowing traffic and traffic with jams~\cite{NSphasetransitionpolemic}.
+It allows stochastic fluctuations in the velocities of the individual cars, controlled by the probability $\pp$ that reflects the drivers' individual freedom to adjust their speed.
+The NS model describes the formation of traffic jams, and there has been much discussion regarding the (non)existence of a sharp phase transition between free-flowing traffic and traffic with jams~\cite{NSphasetransitionpolemic,Boccara,Chen}.
+There are a number of other models that describe traffic flow more realistically, including some that are extensions of the NS model~\cite{NSderivative-threephase}.
+Here, we focus on the most basic version of the NS model to demonstrate that already this simple one-dimensional model exhibits a true dynamical critical point allowing us to draw a direct connection to the dynamics of glasses.
+The key in the correspondence is the kinetic constraint, both present in KCM's of glasses and in all models of traffic in which collisions are avoided. { The beauty of our result lies in the fact that the relatively simple NS model of traffic fshows a dynamic phase transition that is surprisingly analogous to that of glasses.}

-We reserve the word dynamical phase transitions here to denote qualitative changes of behavior, accompanied with singularities in various expectation values in the stationary state.
-This is analogous to the singularities of observables at thermodynamic phase transitions, with the equilibrium state replaced by the stationary state.
-While different types of traffic flow are often referred to as ``phases''~Ref.~\cite{NSderivative-threephase,threephase}, the traffic jams have a typical size, and there is no divergence of correlation lengths~\cite{NStypicalsize}, as one expects to be at a phase transition.
-Consequently, the evidence of dynamical criticality and the connection to other dynamically arrested systems remains elusive.
-However, a sharp transition without diverging correlations was found in the limit $\pp\to 0$~\cite{NSp0transition1,NSp0transition2}.